ZebraTag/zebra-tag/README.md

 After creating an account, sign in and do one of two things ;

-A. If you want to “host” create a room code i.e. ; room , 4, cat, 3257.
+A. If you want to “host” create a room code i.e. ; room, 4, cat, 3257.
 It could literally be anything.
 And then you are in the lobby!